BitgesellOfficial/bitgesell/doc/README.md

 ### Need Help?

-* See the documentation at the [BGL Wiki](https://en.BGL.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [BGL Wiki](https://bitgesell.ca) for help and more information.
+The compatibility is largely maintained with BTC code base, so it's wiki and developer documentation stays relevant to BGL.
 * Ask for help on [#BGL](http://webchat.freenode.net?channels=BGL) on Freenode.
 If you don't have an IRC client, use [webchat here](http://webchat.freenode.net?channels=BGL).
 * Ask for help on the [BGLTalk](https://BGLtalk.org/) forums, in the [Technical Support board](https://BGLtalk.org/index.php?board=4.0).